kosack/hessobs/docs/source/Scheduler.rst

 Multi-Subarray Schedules
 ==============================================
-The scheduler module has classes to help filling multi-subarray schedules (each one represented by a Darkness object)
+The scheduler module has classes to help filling multi-subarray schedules (each one represented by a `hessobs.Darkness.Darkness` object)

 .. inheritance-diagram::   hessobs.Scheduler